 The European Agency for the Operational Management of Large-Scale IT Systems in the Areas of Freedom, Security, and Justice (EU-LISA) is responsible for developing and managing the system.
-The EES is expected to be operational towards the end of 2023.
+The EES is expected to be operational in the second half of 2024.

 EES And Travel to Italy

 The EES is for EU external borders; therefore, if you are traveling between Italy and France, things will remain as they are, but if you are entering Italy from a non-EU country (including the UK)) the new system will apply to you.

 EES will apply to all non-EU citizens, including those who possess a temporary or permanent resident’s permit from Italy.
 Travelers with dual citizenship will be exempt if they enter Italy on their Italian or EU passport.

 As mentioned above, besides the gathering of your passport details, the system will also record facial images and fingerprints of all non-EU passengers, similar to what is gathered in the US from foreign visitors.

 Very Important: The new system will record both entry and exit dates and will show how much time remains in the 90-day limit that non-EU citizens need to respect when entering the Schengen area.
 It will also show individuals who have previously been denied entry.
 This gathering of information will make it much more difficult to overstay in the Schengen area.